illinois-cs498vr/illinois-cs498vr.github.io/index.md

 We expect to have 4 assignments over the course of the semester.
 In each of these, students will work in pairs to solve a specific implementation problem in the virtual reality lab in 4107 Siebel Center.

 - Read the submission instructions in each handout carefully!
 - You must work in pairs on all assignments.
+If you don't, you are not eligible for extra credit.
 We recommend using Piazza to find a group.
 - We will accept assignments only up to two days late, with a 20% penalty.

 See the [Assignments page](/assignments) for more details.